 Heard of Brute Force?
 No, it’s not a cheap cologne.
 It’s one of the most common attack points on WordPress websites.

 With a Brute Force attack, a hacker relentlessly slams the wp-login.php file until they break in.
 Consequently, the server may fail.
-Ruthless, right?

 Luckily, that’s easy with the Move the Login Page feature.
 This allows you to invent your own login suffix to replace the default /wp-admin.

-Once a hacker fails that login url, they are immediately blocked and redirected to the page of your choice.
+Once a hacker fails that login URL, they are immediately blocked and redirected to the page of your choice.
 I like tossing them to my home page.
-Ah, sweet satisfaction.

-- Require Captcha for logins (to swat away bots)
+- Require Captcha for logins

 Here’s just a portion of what those settings look like:

-Secure Sensitive Data
+Protect Sensitive Data

 Sensitive data is the soft underbelly of your website.
 And unfortunately, many site owners leave it exposed.

 Block Content Scrapers

-- Disables XML-RPC and Directory Listing
+- Disable XML-RPC and Directory Listing

-- Protects your profile and settings pages
+- Protect your profile and settings pages

-- SQLi scanner/scripts
+- SQLi scanners/scripts

 - IPs of brute force attempts